panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 Suspense lets you declaratively perform async operations in React.

 *Simplicity*
-Simplicity derives from the declarative nature of suspense: declarative code is easier to work with.
+Declarative code is simple to work with.
 The components are not cluttered with details of *how* data is fetched.

 *Loose coupling with fetching implementation*
 The components that use suspense don't know how data is fetched: using REST or GraphQL.
-Suspense is a boundary that protects fetching details to leak into your components.
+Suspense sets a boundary that protects fetching details to leak into your components.

 *No race conditions*
 If multiple fetching operations were started, suspense uses the latest fetching request.